Frank Tells Liz What Happened In the “Twilight Zone” Episode “Steel”

 See, Lee Marvin was the one with the blind animal courage that Rod Serling mentioned.
 I think you know the kind of blind animal courage we’re talking about Liz.

-Posted on October 18, 2011, in Other People Telling Liz Stuff, TV and tagged frank tells liz, Real Steel, richard matheson, robot boxing is pretty great, rod sterling, source material, twilight zone.
+Posted on October 18, 2011, in All the Spoilers, Other People Telling Liz Stuff, TV and tagged frank tells liz, Real Steel, richard matheson, robot boxing is pretty great, rod sterling, source material, twilight zone.
 Bookmark the permalink.
-1 Comment.
+2 Comments.